khoi03/Counting-Sheep/README.md

 # Counting-Sheeps
-Counting Sheeps without Sleep.
-This project utilizing YOLO to count and segment sheeps
+Counting Sheeps without Sleeping.
+This project utilizing YOLO and several image processing techniques to count and segment sheeps.